cjaquino/fend-neighborhood-map/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

 NOTE: The service worker is only enabled in the production environment.
-Run this command and launch the app in the build folder to utilize the service worker.
+To run the build folder:
+1) Run `npm run build`
+2) Run `npm install -g serve` if not already installed
+3) Run `serve -s build`

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.